cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

 Bob's piece moved down and right.

-When you are done with this exercise you can stop Ignite's `chain serve.`
+When you are done with this exercise you can stop Ignite's `chain serve`.

 ## Next up